Affogato: Open-Vocabulary Affordance Grounding with Automated Data Generation at Scale: Experiments

 \noindentbold{Evaluation metrics} For 3D evaluation, following prior work~\cite{li2024laso}, we use average Intersection over Union (aIoU), Area Under the ROC Curve (AUC), Similarity (SIM), and Mean Absolute Error (MAE).
-Among these, MAE directly measures absolute differences in heatmap values, making it sensitive to annotation scale and less reliable for fair comparison.
-Thus, we primarily report aIoU, AUC, and SIM as the main evaluation metrics.
-For 2D evaluation, we use Kullback-Leibler Divergence (KLD), Similarity (SIM), and Normalized Scanpath Saliency (NSS)~\cite{fiorentino2023review}.
+Since MAE is sensitive to annotation scale, we primarily report aIoU, AUC, and SIM.
+For 2D evaluation, we use Kullback-Leibler Divergence (KLD), Similarity (SIM), and Normalized Scanpath Saliency (NSS)~\cite{bylinskii2019different}.
+Higher values are better for aIoU, AUC, SIM, and NSS while lower values are better for MAE and KLD.